robertbrestle/mc-1122pack-setup/README.md

 3. Reboot the server to leverage the startup service
     - the server creation/startup will take a few minutes

+## Upgrading
+You can typically upgrade these servers in-place with the following configuration.

+1. As root, run `bootstrap.sh` with the updated `$PACK variable`
+2. Copy the following files from the old folder to the new folder:
+    - `eula.txt`
+	- `server.properties`
+	- `LaunchServer.sh`
+	- any other modified configuration files necessary
+3. Copy your `world/` directory to the new folder
+4. Update `minecraft.service` to point to the new folder
+    - `sudo cp minecraft.service /etc/systemd/system/minecraft.service`
+	- `sudo systemctl daemon-reload`
+5. Reboot the server to leverage the startup service
+    - the server creation/startup will take a few minutes

 ---

 # References